vmware-archive/PivotalMySQLWeb/README.md

 ## Automatic Connection to Bound MySQL instance

+Note: If you haver multiple bound MySQL service instances then....

-PivotalMySQLWeb is only designed to connect to a single bound MySQL database instance and will search through all the VCAP_SERVICES and connect to the first MySQL Database Service instanced it finds in this order
+PivotalMySQLWeb will search through all the VCAP_SERVICES and connect to the first MySQL Database Service instance it finds in this order

 ```
   clearDB